At the Grape Harvest Festival in central Chile, a peasant couple crushes grapes underfoot to celebrate the wonder of Chilean wine.

 Indigenous New Year

 The indigenous peoples of Chile – the Aymara, Quechua, Rapa Nui and Mapuche nations – follow their own ancestral calendar.
-For them the New Year begins with the winter solstice on the night of June 24.
+For them, the New Year begins with the winter solstice on the night of June 24.
 The harvest has ended and the earth must rest, prepare herself for the sowing of crops, and renew her fertility.
 It is a new cycle of life, and the indigenous cultures express their gratitude to Nature.
 The New Year festival of the Mapuche is the best known of all.
-It is called We Tripantu, meaning “the sun’s new turn” or “the return of the sun.”
+It is called We Tripantu, meaning "the sun's new turn" or "the return of the sun."
 It is celebrated in the rural regions of southern Chile, right in the main square of the city of Temuco, and in Santiago, on Cerro Santa Lucía (Huelén).

 April is the month of the Chile + Cultura festival, organized nationwide by the National Council of Culture and the Arts.
 It congregates the work by Chilean artists and artisans throughout the country, bringing culture to the public and creating spaces for the artists to exhibit their work.
 Musicians, poets, painters, filmmakers, actors and dancers take part, displaying their work to the massive audiences that bring the festival to life.

-Fiesta de La Tirana
+Festival of La Tirana

-La Tirana is a small town in the northern Tarapaca Region, near the city of Iquique.
+La Tirana is a small town in the northern Tarapacá Region, near the city of Iquique.
 But its annual festival, Fiesta de la Tirana, has acquired an importance that spreads far beyond the region.
-It has become Chile’s most celebrated festival, visited by both local pilgrims and tourists.
-Each year, on June 12 to 17, dancers and musicians enact the diablada, the ‘dance of the devils’, a carnavalesque dance for exorcising demons.
+It has become Chile's most celebrated festival, visited by both local pilgrims and tourists.
+Each year, on June 12 to 17, dancers and musicians enact the diablada, the 'dance of the devils', a carnavalesque dance for exorcising demons.
 The dance troupe, wearing fearsome costumes and masks, move to the rhythm of drums and flutes, with the leader of the troupe setting the pace with the most fierced devil costume.
-The festival demonstrates a synthesis between local indigenous religions and Catholicism, also paying tribute to the Virgen del Carmen, or ‘Our Lady of Mount Carmel’.
-Descendants of the Atacameño, Kunza, Aymara and other indigenous peoples arrive at the Virgin’s sanctuary in processions, making promises in exchange for blessings.
+The festival demonstrates a synthesis between local indigenous religions and Catholicism, also paying tribute to the Virgen del Carmen, or 'Our Lady of Mount Carmel'.
+Descendants of the Atacameño, Kunza, Aymara and other indigenous peoples arrive at the Virgin's sanctuary in processions, making promises in exchange for blessings.
 Masses are held at the church while in the surrounding area there are stalls with handicrafts and food, and dancing throughout the day.

 Winter Carnivals in the South